Gestational Surrogacy Services/Intended Parents

 Gestational Carrier (Surrogate)

-A gestational carrier (surrogate) is needed when a woman cannot carry a healthy pregnancy.
-“Gestational carrier” is a term used to describe a surrogate who carries a pregnancy created from the egg and sperm of the parents.
-The eggs (oocytes) of the biological mother are inseminated with sperm of her partner, fertilized, grown to embryos in a Petri dish and then placed into the gestational carrier in a process similar to IVF.
+A gestational carrier (surrogate) is needed when a woman cannot carry a healthy pregnancy to term, or for same sex male couples who wish to build their family.
+The eggs (oocytes) of either the intended parent or an egg donor are inseminated with sperm of the male partner or sperm donor, fertilized, grown to embryos in a Petri dish and then placed into the gestational carrier’s uterus during an embryo transfer.

 The reasons a woman may need a gestational carrier may be due to a hysterectomy (removal of uterus), uterine problem, recurrent pregnancy loss, or a severe medical condition that may put the mother and child at risk for severe complications of pregnancy.
-Usually the eggs of the biological mother and her partner are used, although if additional infertility issues exist, donor eggs or sperm may be used (the surrogate’s eggs are not used, however, to avoid legal issues caused by a genetic link to the baby).
+Usually the eggs of the biological mother and her partner are used, although if additional infertility issues exist, donor eggs or sperm may be used (the surrogate’s eggs are not used).

-Reproductive Science Center of NJ will coordinate the care of the biological parents and gestational carrier and continue the care of the gestational carrier for the first 7-8 weeks of pregnancy.
-The entire process will be explained to you at your initial consultation.
+Reproductive Science Center of NJ will coordinate the treatment of the intended parents and gestational carrier and continue the care of the gestational carrier for the first 7-8 weeks of pregnancy.

 For More Information